anthrax3/mongolab-telemetry-api-docs/alerts.md

 alerts that have _all_ indicated tag values will be returned.

-#### Delete an alert definition
+## Delete an alert definition

+To delete an alert definition, use a **DELETE** request, appending the alert's unique ID as the URI's final path component.

+#### request

 ```
 DELETE https://telemetry-api.mongolab.com/loc/v0/alerts/:id
 ```

+#### response

-Delete the alert definition with the given `_id`, if such an alert exists.
-If not, a 404 status will be returned.
+If no such alert exists, a 404 status will be returned.